Stanford Math Tournament Information

 The Subject Tests are 50-minute individual exams consisting of 10 short answer questions.
-The subjects offered are Advanced Topics, Algebra, Calculus, and Geometry.
-The Advanced Topics test covers probability, number theory, and combinatorics.
+The subjects offered are Algebra, Calculus, Discrete, and Geometry.
+The Discrete test covers probability, number theory, and combinatorics.

 The General Test is a 110-minute test that is designed for students with less mathematical background.
-It is held at the same time as the subject area tests and contains 25 short answer questions.
+It is held at the same time as the subject tests and contains 25 short answer questions.